yuexinw6057/Todo-Planner-list-2021/README.md

 By Kayla Weng

 ## Context
 The "Freedom Project" for SEP11 is all about advance web designing with the code language Javascript.
-The purpose of this blog is to document the progress and process that it took for me to get to my finish product since nce the first day I started to now.
+The purpose of this blog is to document the progress and process that it took for me to get to my finish product since the first day I started to now.

 ## Content
 In this project, I will be making a local To-do/Planner list.
 User will be able to view their past to-do's even if the browser is closed.
 This blog will walk through my process of independently studying JSON and API in order to make my local to-do list.